warp-contracts/academy/warp-academy-docs/standards/atomic-asset-impl.md

 ## Deployment

 :::info
-Deployment of atomic-asset require extra step, which is described [here](../docs/sdk/advanced/register-contract)
+Deployment of atomic-asset requires extra step, which is described [here](../docs/sdk/advanced/register-contract)
 :::

 - You can deploy from source code like any other `warp-contract` [usage](../docs/sdk/basic/deployment#deploy) and use deployed `srcTxId` as described [here](../docs/sdk/advanced/register-contract)